aniruddhashinde29/Exploratory-Data-Analysis-and-Machine-Learning-on-Toronto-Airbnb-Data/README.md

 # Exploratory-Data-Analysis-and-Machine-Learning-on-Toronto-Airbnb-Data

-This project tackles tha following two questions:
+This project tackles the following two questions:

 1. Can we predidct superhosts using the Toronto Airbnb data?